rocketlabdelta/rocketlabdelta.com/_drafts/rail-guides.md

 ## Anchoring

-It's important that the rail guides are firmly attached to your rocket but you can accomplish that in a lot of different ways:
+It's important to firmly attach rail guides to the airframe of your rocket but you can do it in a lot of different ways:

-- Directly into the airframe (backed with epoxy clay) see [Peak of Flight #489][16]
+- Screw it into the airframe (backed with epoxy clay) see [Peak of Flight #489][16]
-- Weld nut e.g. [low drag rail guides (RG10A) from Aero Pack][17], other styles of weld nut can be [sourced from McMaster-Carr][18]
+- Screw it into an internal structure like a centering ring e.g. [blukhead mount (RG10B) rail guides from Aero Pack][17]
-- Into internal structure like a centering ring e.g. [blukhead mount (RG10B) rail guides from Aero Pack][18]
+- Use a Weld nut e.g. [low drag rail guides (RG10A) from Aero Pack][17], other styles of weld nut can be [sourced from McMaster-Carr][18]
-- DIY weld nut e.g. a piece of aluminum tapped for a machine screw, [Make: High Power Rockets][19] p.
+- Use a DIY weld nut e.g. a piece of aluminum tapped for a machine screw, [Make: High Power Rockets][19] p.
 56
-- Plastic nut holder e.g. [Nut Holder Kit for 1010 Rail Buttons][20] by [SMT Designs][21]
+- Glue a nut to the inside of the airframe with or without a plastic nut holder e.g. the [Nut Holder Kit for 1010 Rail Buttons][20] by [SMT Designs][21]
-- T-Nut on a small piece of plywood e.g. [Certify Level 1 by John Coker][22]
+- Mount a T-nut on a small piece of plywood e.g. [Certify Level 1 by John Coker][22]

 There isn't a clear winner here--the best method will depend on the size, weight, and configuration of the rocket.
-I like to be able to remove and replace the mounting hardware so I favor options like the internal T-nut, weld nut, or nut holder--something that adds metal threads to the airframe.
+I like to be able to remove and replace the rail guide if needed so I favor options like the internal T-nut, weld nut, or nut holder--something that adds metal threads to the airframe.

-[^1]: I have seen 3 rail guides used on _vwry_ long, slender rockets and, occaisionally, on two-stage rockets but those are exceptional cases.
-You might be able to get away with one, long rail guide--like tge PML linear rail lug--on a small, squat rocket but I don't think it's worth it.
-Fly-away rail guides are a better choice if you are trying to minimize paracitic drag.
+[^1]: I have seen 3 rail guides used on _very_ long, slender rockets and, occasionally, on two-stage rockets but those are exceptional cases.
+You might be able to get away with one, long rail guide--like the PML linear rail lug--on a small, squat rocket but I don't think it's worth it.
+Fly-away rail guides are a better choice if you are trying to minimize parasitic drag.

 [1]:  {{ "/notes/launch-rails/" | absolute_url }}
 [2]:  https://scpconcepts.com/airfoil-rail-guides/